 PLEASE ENSURE THAT YOU CALCULATE THE CORRECT ATTENUATION REQUIRED.

+Switch off the LNA.
 Here's an example, you wish to look at a 5w rig, maybe an FT817, an HT or a homebrew rig.
 Now firstly you need to consider what level you can send into the Tiny SA input, AND be at a level that doesn't cause internal intermod products in the Tiny SA itself, oterwise you get false results.
 It's recommended that the fundamental needs to be no more than -25dbm, that 3.162 microwatts.
 So now we calculate the difference between 5w and 3.162 microwatts.
 And that equals 62db.
-So for a 5w rig use say 70db of external attenuation.
+So for a 5w rig use say 70db of external attenuation to be safe.
+Also note that some transmitters can overshoot upon initial keydown, and produce slightly hower power, so having a little more attenuation than required is good practice.
 Typically the attenuators used would be a 10w rated 40db attenuator folllowed by suitable 2w rated ones.
 You can buy these cheaply enough online.
 Caution - don't exceed the wattage ratings.
-If you use a 10w rated attenuator then treat it a a 5w raring and never ever go above the 10w.
+If you use a 10w rated attenuator then treat it a a 5w rating and never ever go above the 10w.
 These style DC-3Ghz etc items usually use ceramic chip resistors that can fry easily with a small amount of over wattage.
-Also if you are using the onboard LNA then you need to add at least a further 20db of input attenuation !
+For transmitter measurements DO NOT use the internal attenuator it's an active device, and could introduce it's own problems, and do not use the internal LNA.

 FIRMWARE UPDATES.